pivotal/docs-tap/learning-center/about.hbs.md

   topic, or where a product demo was packaged up as a workshop and they want to use it to demonstrate the product to a customer.
 You can destroy the workshop environment when complete, but there is no need for the cluster to be destroyed.

 When running workshops, wherever possible a shared Kubernetes cluster reduces the amount of setup required.
-This works for developer-focused workshops, becauses it is usually not necessary to provide elevated access to the
+This works for developer-focused workshops, because it is usually not necessary to provide elevated access to the
 Kubernetes cluster, and you can use role-based access controls (RBAC) to prevent users from interfering with each other.
 You can also set quotas so users are restricted as to how much resources they can use.